Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Optimization Methods for Joint PLQ and Shape Parameter Estimation.

-When $\rho$ is smooth in $x$ and $\theta$, we show how to apply the Proximal Alternating Linearized Minimization (PALM) algorithm \citep{bolte2014proximal}.
-The development is straightforward, but the log normalization constant $\log[n_c(\theta)]$ must be treated carefully, as its gradient does not have a global Lipschitz constant.
+In this section, we discuss algorithms for~\eqref{eq:obj}, and develop a new interior point method building on the PLQ optimization strategy of~\cite{JMLR:v14:aravkin13a} When $\rho$ is smooth in $x$ and $\theta$, we show how to apply Proximal Alternating Linearized Minimization (PALM)~\cite{bolte2014proximal} and Proximal Alternating Minimization (PAM)~\cite{attouch2010proximal}.
+We also discuss variable projection (VP) type algorithms~\cite{aravkin2012estimating,aravkin2017efficient}.
+These development is straightforward, but the log normalization constant $\log[n_c(\theta)]$ must be treated carefully, as its gradient does not have a global Lipschitz constant.

-Requiring smoothness in $\rho$ is restrictive; and in particular eliminates the quantile example~\eqref{eq:quantile}.
-The quantile penalty is not smooth, but it is piecewise linear.
-Interior point methods have been shown to be effective for convex problems of moderate scale (thousands of variables and data points) where $\rho$ and $g$ are nonsmooth piecewise linear-quadratic penalties~\citep{JMLR:v14:aravkin13a}.
-Examples include symmetric penalties (1-norm, quadratic) as well as asymmetric penalties, such as quantile and quantile Huber~\citep{aravkin2014orthogonal}.
-All of these penalties are shown in detail in the supplementary materials.
-Our main algorithmic contribution is to extend this approach to the joint nonconvex inference problem~\eqref{eq:obj}.